KHQ-TV: Programming

-KHQ-TV's current syndicated programming offerings include The Drew Barrymore Show, TMZ, Hot Bench, Judge Judy, Jeopardy! and Wheel of Fortune.
+Sports programming

 KHQ-TV has been the local home of Gonzaga Bulldogs men's basketball games since 2001.
 KHQ-TV and Root Sports Northwest simulcast all games not covered by either the West Coast Conference's television contract with ESPN or that of an inter-conference opponent.

 News operation

-In 2006, with the popularity of high-definition newscasts increasing around the country, the race to HD began in the Spokane television market when competitor KXLY became the first Spokane station to produce a local segment of the news in HD.
+In 2006, KXLY became the first Spokane station to produce a local segment of the news in HD.
 Each week, one news story was presented in high definition.
 Until 2008, KXLY was the only news station in Spokane to produce a segment of the news in HD.

-On May 16, 2008, KHQ produced a live, on-the-air report in HD.
-It was officially announced on this date that KHQ was slated to become the first station in Spokane to broadcast its entire newscasts in HD, debuting on August 8, 2008 to coincide with the 2008 Summer Olympics on NBC.
-However, after months of marketing this milestone, KXLY shocked KHQ and the Spokane television market when it made a surprise announcement on August 1, just two days before the start of its broadcasts, that it would beat KHQ in becoming the first station in Spokane to produce HD newscasts.
-KXLY's HD newscasts started August 3, just a mere five days before KHQ's scheduled date.
+On May 16, 2008, KHQ produced a live report in HD.
+It was officially announced on this date that KHQ planned to become the first station in Spokane to broadcast its entire newscasts in HD, starting on August 8, 2008, to coincide with the 2008 Summer Olympics on NBC.
+However, KXLY made a surprise announcement on August 1, that it would beat KHQ in becoming the first station in Spokane to produce HD newscasts.
+KXLY's HD newscasts started August 3, five days before KHQ's scheduled date.
 Despite marketing their newscasts as being in HD, KHQ did not yet present its newscasts in true high definition, but standard definition widescreen.
 However, with the implementation of a new master control hub (which handles the operations of KHQ, along with sister stations KNDU and KNDO and its SWX channels) using fiberoptic links, and the purchase of new studio equipment and cameras, KHQ migrated to full HD newscasts in late 2012.

 In 2008, KHQ and Northern Quest Resort & Casino started a partnership and created SWX, a 24-hour sports and weather channel.
 SWX soft-launched in January 2009, and officially launched on August 30, 2009.

 Unlike most NBC affiliates, the station does not air a noon newscast.